voxel51/fiftyone/docs/source/recipes/fiftyone_terminology.rst

      - The :ref:`open-source framework <fiftyone-library>`, the core library, and the Python SDK.
    * - **FiftyOne App**
-     - The :ref:`user interface <fiftyone-app>` for graphically viewing, filtering, and understanding your datasets.
+     - The :ref:`provided user interface <fiftyone-app>` for graphically viewing, filtering, and understanding your datasets.
 Can be launched in the browser, within notebooks, or as a standalone desktop app.
    * - **FiftyOne Teams**
      - `The enterprise-grade suite <https://voxel51.com/fiftyone-teams/>`_
        built on top of FiftyOne for collaboration, permissioning, and working